MaksimDzhangirov/backendBankExample/docs/part56-eng.md

 docker stop redis
 ```

-to stop the redis server.
+to stop the Redis server.
 Then let's open Postman and try to send this
 `CreateUser` request with a new username and email: "alice5".

 ![](../images/part56/1.png)